 College recruiters are often also tasked with recruitment marketing initiatives, building a student communication plan and on-campus employer brand.
 Perhaps most importantly, campus recruiters work with hiring managers to conduct interviews, evaluate candidates and extend job offers.

 Like any position, a campus recruiter salary can vary.
-However, the average campus recruiter salary is about $65,000 annually or $20.02 hourly.
+However, the average campus recruiter salary is about $71,000 annually.
 These average compensation numbers include base salary, bonus, commission, and profit-sharing.
 Of course, the compensation package, including benefits offered, will vary from employer to employer.

 How Do You Build a Campus Recruiting Team?